 Mhairi McVicar and Neil Turnbull: Practicing Engagement: The value of the architect in a Community Asset Transfer

 Jorge Rodríguez Alvarez: A Case Study Handbook on Sustainable Housing Design.
 Feedback from London Residential Schemes

 Urmi Sengupta: Language of Disaster: Exploring the altered architectural fabric of Durbar Square, Kathmandu

 Christian Frost: From Medieval House to Palazzo: Dwelling, festival and ritual in late medieval Florence

-Iain Jackson & Peter Richmond: The Architecture of Herbert Rowse: Monumental Modernism of interwar Britain
+Iain Jackson and Peter Richmond: The Architecture of Herbert Rowse: Monumental modernism of interwar Britain

-Guan Lee & Eleanor Morgan: Clay Robotics: Sustainable practice in a digital world
+Guan Lee and Eleanor Morgan: Clay Robotics: Sustainable practice in a digital world

 Anna Liu and Mike Tonkin: Shell Lace Structure